xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 dB and not the dBm that optical power is expressed in.

 ### Second-Order Polarization Mode Dispersion
-SOPMD is a measure of the PMD as related to signal frequency.
-It This value is measured in picoseconds squared or ps^2.
+SOPMD is a measure of the PMD rates of change related to signal frequency.
+The name is due to SOPMD being the second order diffeential with respect to PMD.
+The DGD value does not remain static so the DSP must compensate not only for the DGD value but the rates of change in DGD.
+This value is measured in picoseconds squared or ps^2.

 ### Polarization Change Rate
 As the polarized signals travel through the fiber, the fiber can cause changes